cuulee/contextablejs/README.md

 > Returns `true` when the provided `value` represents an object with the same fields as the model itself.

+**Model.prototype.fake()**: Model

+> Sets each model field to its fake value if a fake value generator is registered, otherwise the default value is used.

 **Model.prototype.getPath(...keys)**: Field

 > Returns a class instance of the field at path.